qwerty-arun/Lets_learn/README.md

+# 3/8/24
+- Microcontroller: Conditional instructions like ADDLT, MOVGE.
+Introductions to sub-routines and functions.
+Calling of a function and returning a value.
+Concept of preserving value even after function calls by using push and pop operations on the stack memory.
+- Project Counter: EasyEDA tutorial on youtube.
+Opening for the connectors.
+Placing a side datum line, then a side slot region and moving them to accurately locate the hole.
+There was a collision b/w box and the connector.
+We added another slot region and adjusted its depth to get rid of it.
+Layer-> edit the multi-layer.
+To place holes: place -> 3D shell->top/bottom slot region.
+Making a small opening for the LED.
+Place 3D shell -> Top/bottom entity -> circle.
+Dpeth of the entity is important or else it will touch the LED.
+Now make a slot region within the circular entity.
+This makes the hole look smaller and also we will not be able to see much of the other components present in the PCB.
+Found out about the open-source hardware lab (OSHWLab).
+There are many example circuits there!
 # 1/8/24
 - Microcontroller: Conditional statements: BGT,BLT,BLE,BGE,BEQ,BNE and so on.
 The importance of control flow of programs in ARM, we can add a default case.
 But under certain circumstances, even the default case will be executed even if a specific case is executed.
 Introduction to logical shift operations and rotations.
 - Communication Engineering: Delta modulation and errors associated with it.
 - [Robots and their shapes](https://www.youtube.com/watch?v=eLVAMG_3fLg).
 Why shouldn't they be of human shape?
+- C programming: 1 linked list problem and implementation of stack using arrays.
 # 30/7/24
 - Learnt about leaf spring suspension and other types.
 Comparision videos on YT.
 - Almanack of Naval Ravikant revisit, read the starting chapter.